unbit/uwsgi-docs/tutorials/dreamhost.rst

 Note: the following tutorial gives suggestions on how to name files with the objective of hosting multiple applications on your account.
 You are obviously free to change naming schemes.

-The tutorial assumes a shared hosting account, but it works even on the VPS offer (even if on such a system you have lot more freedom and you could use better techniques to accomplish the result)
+The tutorial assumes a shared hosting account, but it works on the VPS offer too (even if on such a system you have lot more freedom and you could use better techniques to accomplish the result)